cloudflare/workers-docs/content/tutorials/transforming-apps-using-htmlrewriter/_index.md

 In your default `index.js` file, we can see that request/response pattern in action.
 The `handleRequest` constructs a new `Response` with the body text "Hello worker", as well as an explicit status code of 200.
 When a `fetch` event comes into the worker, the script uses `event.respondWith` to return that new response back to the client.

-In our project, we'll use the `fetch` function to make requests to our origin – the site that we want to serve back to the user – and pass it through the `HTMLRewriter` class to make transformations to the HTML before the user receives it.
+In this project, you'll use the [`fetch`](/reference/apis/fetch/) function to make requests to your origin – the site that serves the content you wish to internationalize.
+Then that response will pass through the `HTMLRewriter` class to make transformations to the HTML before the user receives it.

 ## How it works

 The `HTMLRewriter` class provided in the Workers runtime allows developers to parse HTML and write simple JavaScript to query and transform every element of the page.

 In our example (find the source HERE TODO TODO, we have a basic single-page website.
-There are a number of clear pieces of text: an `h1` element, with the text "Example Site", and a number of `p` elements with different text:
+Clear pieces of text are an `h1` element with the text "Example Site" and a number of `p` elements with different text:

 ![Demo Code](/tutorials/transforming-apps-using-htmlrewriter/code-example.png)